yuminghuang1995/RL3DPToolpathPlanner/README.md

 The corresponding node indexes on each edge: **head index, tail index**.

 **Step 3:** Change the checkpoint.
-You can use the pre-trained initial checkpoint in the **checkpoint** folder (which is automatically called by the program, default to wireframe models), or you can skip the checkpoint and generate it during training.
+You can use the pre-trained models in the **checkpoint** folder (which is automatically called by the program, default to wireframe models), or you can skip the checkpoint and generate it during training.

 **Step 4:** **Enter** to start the **main.py**.